Energy in Thailand: Nuclear

 Thailand has no nuclear power plants.
 Earlier plans to produce five gigawatts of electricity by 2025 using nuclear technology were scaled back to 2 GW in the aftermath of the Fukushima disaster.

 As memories of Fukushima recede, interest in nuclear power has revived.
 Seven ASEAN nations, including Thailand, have signed cooperation agreements with Rosatom, Russia's state nuclear energy agency.
 EGAT is working with China, Japan, and South Korea on nuclear power generation technology and has sent 100 specialists to train for nuclear power plant projects.
 EGAT plans for up to five percent of the country's power generation to be generated from nuclear by 2036.

 Carbon emissions

-In 2018, Thailand emitted 302.4 Mt of CO2, up 0.8% over 2017, but down from its CAGR of 2.4% during the period 2007–2017.
+In 2018, Thailand emitted 302.4 Mt of CO2, up 0.8% over 2017, but down from its compound annual growth rate of 2.4% during the period 2007–2017.

+In a report issued by the World Bank in December 2023, Thailand's commitment to environmental sustainability was brought into focus, with the country setting ambitious targets to reach net-zero emissions by 2065 and a 30% reduction in greenhouse gas emissions by 2030.
+The Thai government has begun to implement a carbon pricing mechanism, encompassing carbon taxes and Emission Trading Schemes (ETS), as a pivotal element of its climate policy.
+These efforts are complemented by a phased withdrawal of fossil fuel subsidies and the introduction of supportive policies aimed at reducing the nation's carbon footprint.
+The World Bank report underscored the dual benefits of such policies, not only in mitigating climate change but also in reducing the financial and health impacts of air pollution, as evidenced by the substantial costs associated with PM2.5 exposure in Thailand.
+The report concluded that while the initial steps towards carbon pricing are critical, they would need to be significantly bolstered after 2030, alongside the adoption of additional measures such as the expansion of electric vehicle infrastructure and renewable energy skills development, to achieve the deep emission cuts required for Thailand to meet its climate objectives.